 5. Create a Safety Culture

 Organisations should prioritise safety at all levels.
 This means not just enforcing rules but encouraging employees to report hazards, suggest improvements, and take ownership of safety practices.
+This culture is vital when protecting vulnerable staff, such as those using lone worker monitoring systems in high-risk zones.

 Benefits of Proactive Compliance Monitoring